 19th-20th c.
 Colonialism and Resistance

 Colonization of Africa is usually taught as a broad concept with continent-wide generalities.
 In order to humanize this history and have an accurate and holistic understanding of the related but unique phenomena that took place, we focus on in-depth country studies and primary source research.
-This curated resource list contains lesson plans, visuals, teaching materials, and website links for teaching about and studying colonialism in Africa.

 - Conquest was by brutal force, sometimes by trickery, sometimes by “agreement”—so that African countries could bargain for some rights.
+Pros-and cons- of colonialism are not an appropriate activity student learning.

-- Anti-Black Racism played a role in conquest and in colonial rule.
+- Anti-Black racism played a role in conquest and in colonial rule.

 - Science played a role in conquest and in colonial rule.
 Mapping, for example, is related to domination of the continent.